 Author: Dr Jonathan Chan, Resident Medical Officer, Waikato Hospital, Hamilton, New Zealand.
 DermNet New Zealand Editor-in-Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy editor: Gus Mitchell.
 September 2017.

-Noonan syndrome is a common autosomal dominant disorder associated with mutations in the RAS/MAPK pathway, and is one of a group of conditions collectively known as RASopathies.
+Noonan syndrome is a common autosomal dominant disorder associated with mutations in the Ras/mitogen–activated protein kinase (MAPK) pathway, and is one of a group of conditions that are collectively known as RASopathies.

 Noonan syndrome is characterised by: